JLockerman/FuzzyLog/servers/tcp_server/Readme.md

 # TCP Server
-CLI bindings to the Fuzzy Log TCP server.
+CLI bindings to the FuzzyLog TCP server.
-The Fuzzy Log shards its partial order into an number of total orders wich are distributed across the Fuzzy Log servers in a server-group.
+The FuzzyLog shards its partial order into an number of total orders wich are distributed across the FuzzyLog servers in a server-group.
 These servers decided amongst themselves where in the partial order new entries are placed.